Cen-XIN/Athena/diary.md

 What's worse, I got my SD card burnt!!!
 All works I've done just crashed!
 My God!
 I should start from ZERO again!

 No time to curse...

+### 24th
+Well, all the things on fundamental level have been done (I guess).

+The Pi controls the Arduino well and also gets the right data from RPLidar.

+Let's focus on SLAM then :-)